 Jackson is managing an undisclosed elbow injury sustained Dec.
 9 against the Steelers, and he appears on track to recover in time to take part in offseason workouts.
 Chaz Green should step into the starting lineup for the Raiders' final two games of the season.

 Jackson (elbow) was placed on injured reserve Tuesday, ESPN's Field Yates reports.

-The Raiders will be without one of their top offensive lineman for the remainder of the season as Jackson lands on IR with an elbow injury, During his upcoming absence, Chaz Green is slated to start at guard with Denver Kirkland providing depth.
+The Raiders will be without one of their top offensive linemen for the remainder of the season, as Jackson lands on IR with an elbow injury.
+During Jackson's upcoming absence, Chaz Green is slated to start at guard with Denver Kirkland providing depth.

 Jackson (elbow) is inactive for Sunday's game versus the Bengals, Scott Bair of NBC Sports Bay Area reports.

 Jackson suffered this injury last week against the Steelers and has had an MRI and X-ray since.
 The tests appeared to show enough to exercise caution moving forward, so Chaz Green will start at left guard.

 Jackson (elbow) is questionable for Sunday's game versus the Bengals, Paul Gutierrez of ESPN.com reports.